Support the news

 "I was determined when I became sheriff that this was going to be a locked treatment facility," he says.
 "If somebody is sick, we take care of them.
 If they're sick with kidney or heart disease, we give them the treatment and medication.
 If they're sick with addiction, we should give them the treatment and medication for that."

-Recently Donelan accomplished another first: Rather than hire an outside provider, his jail is now the only one in the country licensed to provide methadone itself.
+Recently Donelan accomplished another first: Rather than hire an outside provider, his jail is now the only one in the state licensed to provide methadone itself.
 By law, methadone must be distributed by a federally licensed facility and comply with myriad regulations.

 Franklin County jail medical director Dr. Ruth Potee cites one requirement: a safe to store the methadone.
 She says after they spent $10,000 on the safe, federal regulators wanted it to be wired to the local police department.